ch491/udi-plex-poly/README.md

 This node server will listen for POSTs "Webhooks" from a Plex Media Server.
 1) You can create programs to react to Plex client events. i.e. When you start a movie change your lighting.
-      When the movie is 90% done (Plex calls this a Scobble) you can return lights to normal.
+      When the movie is 90% done, (Plex calls this a Scobble) you can return lights to normal.
-2) It has a special feature 'rapid_trigger' that when on can alert you is a user is causing too many events in a given time. i.e. If you have kids that think it is fun to play/pause repeatedly you can right a program to alert you.
+2) It has a special feature 'rapid_trigger' that when on can alert you is a user is causing too many events in a given time. i.e. If you have kids that think it is fun to play/pause repeatedly you can write a program to alert you.

 ## Installation